 - 39.35% on income within the additional rate tax band (above £125,140)

-Class 2 and Class 4 National Insurance Contributions
+Class 4 National Insurance contributions

 Hello, I am currently employed and paid through paye and earn above the personal tax allowance.
 I have just purchased a small deli business.
 I am unsure whether to operate the business as a sole trader or as a Ltd Company for tax purposes.
 Are there any tax and NI benefits to operating as a Ltd company if I have already exceeded my personal tax allowance elsewhere?
 I hope I have explained well enough for you to understand my question.
 Thank you